What is dual residence?

 The answer to the first test for Mary is ‘Ireland’ as this is where her family home is.
 As she meets the first test she does not need to look at the remaining tests.
 This means that Mary is treated as ‘treaty resident’ in Ireland and ‘treaty non-resident’ in the UK – these special treaty rules override the actual position.

-If you are domestically resident in the UK (i.e. under the Statutory Residence Test) but non-resident here under the terms of a double tax agreement, you are broadly treated as if you were domestically non-resident.
+If you are domestically resident in the UK (i.e. under the Statutory Residence Test) but non-resident here under the terms of a double tax agreement, you are broadly taxed as if you were domestically non-resident for certain sources of income.
 However, this is not a definitive rule, and you must check the specific articles in the relevant treaty for each source of income.
+In particular, please note your treaty residence status does not actually change your domestic resident status – it only has effect to limit the UK’s right to tax income which is otherwise taxable.

 In this case, the treaty says that the UK will give up its right to tax Mary on her Irish employment income as it will be taxed in Ireland only.
 Mary will therefore need to claim exemption under the treaty on her UK tax return in respect of this income.